-As of December 31, 2023, nonspendable fund balance related to prepaid items includes \$ 4,010 in the general fund and unassigned fund balance includes \$ 9,244,711 in the general fund.
+As of December 31, 2024, nonspendable fund balance related to prepaid items includes \$ 6,171 in the general fund and unassigned fund balance includes \$ 9,474,623 in the general fund, offset by a deficit fund balance in the capital projects fund of \$ 887,822, for a total unassigned balance of \$ 8,586,801.

-During the year ended December 31, 2023, the Board of Directors committed funds for the following purposes:
+During the year ended December 31, 2024, the Board of Directors committed funds for the following purposes:

-Emergency Contingency Fund - District policy provides that 10% of the replacement cost of property is set aside in a contingency fund to handle the cleanup and repair from a major storm or other natural disaster. \$ 1,535,375 Insurance Gap Contingency Fund - the District policy provides that 1% of the property value not covered by outside insurance, be set aside to assure reasonable repair funds for insurance gap.
-286,998 Property Replacement Contingency Fund - The District policy provides that 1% of the replacement value of all property be set aside to replace property when it reaches the end of its useful life.
-1,207,053 Emergency Dredging Contingency Fund - The critical nature of keeping our channel open to maritime commerce and boat traffic make it necessary to include an emergency contingency fund for dredging of the channel and, possibly, sections of the harbor.
-2,000,000 Development of Commercial Center - The District has committed amounts for commercial center infrastructure for future development.
+Emergency Contingency Fund - The District policy provides that 10% of the replacemen of property is set aside in a contingency fund to handle the cleanup and repair from a t cost t major storm or other natural disaster. \$ 1,569,336 Insurance Gap Contingency Fund - The District policy provides that 1% of the property value not covered by outside insurance, be set aside to assure reasonable repair funds for insurance gap.
+299,159 Property Replacement Contingency Fund - The District policy provides that 1% of the replacement value of all property be set aside to replace property when it reaches the end of its useful life.
+1.247,564 .,, Emergency Dredging Contingency Fund - The critical nature of keeping our channel open to maritime commerce and boat traffic make it necessary to include an emergency contingency fund for dredging of the channel and, possibly, sections of the harbor.
+1 2,000,000 Development of Commercial Center - The District has committed amounts for commercial center infrastructure for future development.
 1,500,000 Development Incentive Fund - With future development and construction locating in our County and region, the District has committed amounts for incentive funds.
 2,000,000 Development of Additional Recreational Dock & Amenities - The District has committed amounts for development of marine-related industry, business or amenities on District property.
-2,000,000 Promotion and Development of others interest 47,623
+2,000,000 Promotion and Development of others interest 54,327 \$ 10,670,386

-Notes to the Financial Statements For the Year Ended December 31, 2023
+Notes to the Financial Statements For the Year Ended December 31, 2024